-Heart disease (cardiovascular disease) is a major cause of premature death.
+Heart disease is a major cause of premature death.

-It is actually a group of various adverse conditions involving the heart and blood vessels, including heart attacks, strokes, and hypertension.
+It’s a group of adverse conditions involving the heart and blood vessels, including heart attacks, strokes, and high blood pressure.

-There have been mixed results from observational studies on the link between red meat and heart disease.
+Observational studies have revealed mixed results on the link between red meat and heart disease.

-Some studies have found an increased risk from eating high amounts of both processed and unprocessed meat (), whereas others have found increased risk for processed meat only (, ), or no effect at all ().
+Some studies find an increased risk from eating high amounts of both processed and unprocessed meat, whereas others note an increased risk for processed meat only — or no effect at all (

-There is no hard evidence supporting this link.
-Observational studies only reveal an association, but cannot prove a direct causal relationship.
+No hard evidence supports this link.
+Observational studies only reveal an association but cannot prove a direct causal relationship.

 Several theories have been proposed to explain the association of high meat intake with heart disease.

-Obviously, high intake of meat means less intake of other foods, such as heart-healthy fish, fruit and vegetables.
+For example, a high intake of meat may mean less intake of other beneficial foods, such as heart-healthy fish, fruit, and vegetables.

 The most popular theory is the diet-heart hypothesis.
-Many people believe that meat may cause heart disease because it contains high amounts of cholesterol and saturated fat, impairing the blood lipid profile.
+Many people believe that meat causes heart disease because it contains high amounts of cholesterol and saturated fat — impairing the blood lipid profile.

-Bottom Line: It is a matter of debate whether eating lamb increases the risk of heart disease or not.
-Consumption of mildly cooked, lean lamb is probably safe and healthy.
+SUMMARY It’s debated whether eating lamb increases your risk of heart disease.
+Eating mildly cooked, lean lamb in moderation is probably safe and healthy.

-Cancer is a disease, characterized by abnormal growth of cells.
-It is one of the world's most common causes of death.
+Cancer is a disease characterized by abnormal cell growth.
+It’s one of the world's leading causes of death.

-They are found in relatively high amounts in well-done and overcooked meat.
+They’re found in relatively high amounts in well done and overcooked meat.

-Studies consistently indicate that eating overcooked meat, or other dietary sources of heterocyclic amines, may increase the risk of various cancers, including colon cancer, breast cancer, and prostate cancer (, , , , ).
+Studies consistently indicate that eating overcooked meat — or other dietary sources of heterocyclic amines — may increase the risk of various cancers, including of the colon, breast, and prostate (

-Moderate intake of mildly cooked meat is probably safe and healthy, especially when it is steamed or boiled.
+Moderate intake of mildly cooked meat is likely safe and healthy — especially when it’s steamed or boiled.

-Bottom Line: Consumption of red meat has been linked with increased risk for cancer.
-This is possibly due to contaminants in meat, particularly those that form when meat is overcooked.
+SUMMARY Eating a lot of red meat has been linked to increased cancer risk.
+This may be due to contaminants in meat — particularly those that form when meat is overcooked.

 Lamb is a type of red meat that comes from young sheep.